Tom O'Brien (American football): NC State

 In 2009, his team posted wins over Pittsburgh of the Big East and a third straight win over North Carolina, but was decimated by injuries and finished the season 5–7.

 After being picked to finish fourth in the Atlantic Division in the preseason in 2010, the Wolfpack finished tied for second, was one game away from playing for an ACC title and was the third league team picked in the bowl selections.
 O'Brien's squad was the first Wolfpack team to garner nine wins since 2003 posted State’s first winning season in five years.
 With the Champs Sports Bowl victory over West Virginia, the 2010 squad tied the second highest win total in school history while finishing 9–4.

 In 2011, after a brief stint in minor league baseball that caused him to miss spring practice, Russell Wilson transferred to Wisconsin for his final year of eligibility after O'Brien named Mike Glennon as his quarterback for the 2011 season.
 The Glennon-led Wolfpack finished the year with an 8–5 record.

 On November 25, 2012, O'Brien received notice from NC State that he had been dismissed effective immediately after navigating the team to a 7–5 regular-season record.
 Athletic director Debbie Yow cited several reasons.
 She was concerned over lagging season-ticket sales, as well as his approach to recruiting.
 O'Brien's recruiting classes were frequently in the bottom half of the nation, and Yow wanted a coach who could bring top 25-type talent to Raleigh.
 NCSU was obligated to pay $1.2 million of non-state funds to O'Brien, as his contract ran through the 2015 season.
 However, NCSU ended up only having to pay O'Brien $200,000 after the buyout was renegotiated so he could become an assistant at Virginia.
 O'Brien announced he was retiring from coaching on January 6, 2015.

 Broadcasting career

 After a brief retirement, O'Brien accepted an offer to become an ESPN College Football color analyst.
 In September 2017, O'Brien accepted an offer to become a color analyst for Navy Football Radio Network.

 Personal

-O'Brien was born in Cincinnati, Ohio.
-He played football at St. Xavier High School, from which he graduated in 1966.

 O'Brien is active in community outreach programs and serves on the board of directors for the Marine Corps' "Toys for Tots."
 He was a major in the Marine Corps reserves.

 O'Brien also owns a vacation home in South Carolina, where he plans to spend his retirement after coaching.
 He is married to the former Jennifer Byrd of San Diego, who is on the national board of Rostro de Cristo.
-They are the parents of three children: Colleen Frances, a 2002 Boston College graduate who is a producer at ESPN; Daniel Patrick, a 2005 Boston College graduate; and Bridget Jean, also a 2005 Boston College graduate who served a year-long mission with the Rostro de Cristo program in Ecuador.
+They are the parents of three children.